"STARTER KIT" FOR

 • If yes, then when did the clues become sufficient to point to the murderer(s)?

-• Chase and showdown scenes
+• Discuss the chase and showdown scenes

 • Besides Ben and Rebecca, who else came out a hero at the end of the story?